LlGC-NLW/archivematica-devtools/README.md

 * create-many-transfers: Stress test an Archivematica instance by starting many transfers at once.
 * extract-mets-files-from-aips: Extract METS files from all AIPs in a given path.
 * gearman-info: Lists all running Gearman workers.
+* import-pronom-ids: Updates FPR information in Archivematica install from a PRONOM XML file.
+Can also create a SQL migration for the changes.
 * mcp-rpc-cli: Simple commandline interface to monitor running Archivematica tasks and select processing choices.
 * rebuild-elasticsearch tools: Various tools to rebuild specific Elasticsearch indices.
 * reindex-index-data: Delete and recreate the AIP or Transfer index, reindexing all existing records.